AC Joint Separation

 Complete separation (Grades 3, 4, 5, and 6)

 An acute shoulder separation usually results from a direct fall on the point of the shoulder.
-This severe direct force on the supporting ligaments of the AC joint causes these ligaments to fail resulting in a separation of the AC joint.
-In severe cases, both the acromioclavicular ligaments as well as the coracoclavicular ligaments are ruptured and there is an immediate deformity that occurs.
+This severe direct force on the supporting ligaments of the AC joint causes these ligaments to fail resulting in a separation of the Acromioclavicular Joint (AC Joint).
+In severe cases, both the acromioclavicular ligaments as well as the coracoclavicular ligaments are ruptured, and there is an immediate deformity that occurs.
 Without surgery this deformity remains permanent as the entire weight of the arm continues to pull the acromial side of the injury downward.
 Depending on the severity of the injury this deformity can be quite dramatic as the joint can be pulled apart as much as two inches.
 Initially the primary symptoms of this injury are pain, weakness, and deformity.

 Complete separation (Grades 3, 4, 5, and 6)

 Stable or incomplete separation (Grades 1 and 2)

 In less severe case the anatomy is left either somewhat (Grade 2) or completely intact (Grade 1).
 Any amount of deformity even in incomplete ruptures will be permanent for the reasons mentioned above.
 Pain can be quite severe even in cases with little deformity; however, simple treatment with a sling for comfort, ice, rest, and early rehab will result in resolution in most cases.

 In some cases of incomplete separation or even in cases with normal x-rays there can be persistent symptoms.
 The initial impact may cause cell death of the articulating cartilage of the joint causing late breakdown of cartilage tissue.
 This type of traumatically induced arthritis can cause chronic pain and require surgical treatment in rare cases.
 Fortunately, a repair or reconstruction is rarely indicated and a simple debridement of the end of the clavicle will reproducibly resolve these symptoms.